+- Overall Winner

-- 1st, 2nd, & 3rd Male Overall - 1st, 2nd, & 3rd Female Overall
+- 1st, 2nd, & 3rd Male Overall

+- 1st, 2nd, & 3rd Female Overall

+- 1st Male and Female Masters (over 50)

 All finishers also receive the coveted SD 100 Embroidered Hoodie, and other excellent swag.
 We think you'll enjoy the goodies earned to show off that you actually did this thing!